Popular Searches:

 Lastly, you must set up a payment gateway if you want to accept credit cards.
 These include card readers that attach to a smartphone or tablet, like Square, and payment apps like Venmo and PayPal.
 These programs typically charge transaction fees, but some charge you while others charge the customer.
 Look into the options and find one that works for you.

 Once you have a shiny new debit or credit card, you can start buying equipment and supplies.
-Here are some tools for starting a landscaping business you may need.
+Here are some tools you’ll need to start a landscaping business and grow it effectively.

 Some of your most significant startup costs for a landscaping business will come from heavy equipment and vehicles like these.